microsoft/MLOS/doc/README.md

 When writing docstrings, use the [`numpydoc`](https://numpydoc.readthedocs.io/en/latest/format.html) style.

+Where necessary embedded [reStructuredText (rst)](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html) markup can be used to help format the documentation.

 Each top level module should include a docstring that describes the module and its purpose and usage.

 These string should be written for consumption by both users and developers.